Composition Design of Shape Memory Ceramics based on Gaussian Processes: Prediction of transformation temperature

 \subsection{Search for correlated physical features}

 We discuss here the importance of selecting the relevant features that form the input to the ML models.
 Recently, there have been efforts in literature to understand a strong correlation between the $T_\text{f}$ and the physical features derived from the composition of the ceramic system.
-For example, Zarinejad et al. \cite{Zarinejad2022} doped ZrO$_2$ with different oxides such as HfO$_2$, Y$_2$O$_3$, CeO$_2$, MgO, CaO and TiO$_2$ and depending on the chemical composition, found a clear correlation of the $T_\text{f}$ with the number of valence electrons ($ev$), valence electron ratio ($VER$), and the atomic number ($Z$).
-They found that the $A_\text{s}$ and $M_\text{s}$ temperatures decrease with the increase in the $VER$ and the $ev$.
-However, a general trend of increasing the $T_\text{f}$ with average $Z$ of the ceramic is observed.
+For example, Zarinejad et al. \cite{Zarinejad2022} doped ZrO$_2$ with different oxides such as HfO$_2$, Y$_2$O$_3$, CeO$_2$, MgO, CaO and TiO$_2$ and depending on the chemical composition, found a clear correlation of the $T_\text{f}$ with the number of valence electrons ($ev$), valence electron ratio (\textit{VER}), and the atomic number ($Z$).
+They found that the $A_\text{s}$ and $M_\text{s}$ temperatures decrease with the increase in the \textit{VER} and the $ev$.
+However, a clear positive correlation is observed between the $T_\text{f}$ and the average $Z$.
 Similarly, Frenzel et al. \cite{frenzel_effect_2015} found a strong compositional dependence of $M_\text{s}$ in binary Ni-Ti, ternary Ni-Ti-Cr, and Ni-Ti-Cu alloys based on a strong stabilization of B2 austenite (resembling cubic cesium chloride type structure) through the formation of antisite defects.
 Thus, we also assume a likelihood of the formation of antisite defects influencing $T_\text{f}$ in ceramic oxides.
 Key factors causing antisite defects include stoichiometry, atomic size mismatch, and electronegativity.\\

-Following the literature, we consider the following physical features that might strongly affect the $T_\text{f}$ in SMC: atomic number ($Z$), Clementi's atomic radius ($rcle$), Pettifor chemical scale ($cs$), Pauling electronegativity ($en$), electron affinity ($eff$), valence electrons ($ev$), Shannon ionic radius ($rio$), and Slater atomic radius ($rsla$).
+Following the literature, we consider the following physical features that might strongly affect the $T_\text{f}$ in SMC: atomic number ($Z$), Clementi's atomic radius (\textit{rcle}), Pettifor chemical scale (\textit{cs}), Pauling electronegativity (\textit{en}), electron affinity (\textit{eff}), valence electrons (\textit{ev}), Shannon ionic radius (\textit{rio}), and Slater atomic radius (\textit{rsla}).
 The average value of the physical features, $x$, for the composition (ZrO$_2$)$_{m_1}$--\,(HfO$_2$)$_{m_2}$--\,(Er$_2$O$_3$)$_{m_3}$--\,(Y$_{0.5}$Ta$_{0.5}$O$_2$)$_{m_4}$, are based upon a linear combination of weighted feature values of the cations in the composition.
 We use the mole fraction value $m_k$ of each oxide $k$ as the weight and represent $x$ in Eq. \ref{eq:featureX} as:

-The value of a physical feature for the cation of the oxide $k$ is represented by $p_k$.
-The total no. of cations considered for creating the ceramic system is represented by $n_c$.\\